lsu-ddem/pathways-site/content/2_Graphics/3_BugSquish/1_Lesson_1/properties-methods.md

 * `.displace(target)` which lets a sprite push another sprite around the canvas.
 * `.remove(sprite)` which removes the sprite from the sketch completely.

+To utilize a method, you must first talk to the sprite, then tell it which method to execute utilizing dot notation.
+This would look like this: `spriteA.displace(spriteB);`.
+By placing these commands within various parts of your code broken up by conditionals, for loops, and functions, you can create wonderfully dynamic sprites that will respond uniquely based on their environment, user interactions, or whatever other states may be present in your sketches.

 We will utilize many more methods throughout this unit, but for now lets focus on these.
-You can look more into a sprite's methods [here](https://molleindustria.github.io/p5.play/docs/index.html).
+[You can look more into a sprite's methods here](https://molleindustria.github.io/p5.play/docs/index.html).

 ---